BY Rick Workman, DMD

-Rick Workman, DMD, is founder and chief executive officer of Heartland Dental Care.
-After practicing full-time, Dr. Rick Workman created Heartland Dental Care, a world-class dental support organization offering affiliated dentists nonclinical, administrative support.
-HDC has over 440 affiliated dental offices in 26 states.
-Dr. Workman may be reached at email@example.com.
+Rick Workman, DMD, is founder and chief executive officer of Heartland Dental.
+After practicing full-time, Dr. Workman created Heartland Dental, a world-class dental support organization offering affiliated dentists nonclinical, administrative support.
+Heartland Dental has over 600 affiliated dental offices in 26 states.
+Dr. Workman may be reached at firstname.lastname@example.org.